 Who Is Life Insurance For?

-While anyone can take out a life insurance policy, it is generally recommended to do so once you have someone else to look after, for instance, a spouse or a child.
-This is because the life insurance payment often serves as a replacement of the deceased’s income, pay off any remaining debts or go towards funeral costs.
-Without life insurance, in the event of your death, your loved ones would have to take on the financial burden on their own.
+If you are asking who is life insurance for, we can say that anyone can take out a life insurance policy, and it is generally recommended to do so once you have someone else to look after, for instance, a spouse or a child.
+This is because the life insurance payment often serves as a replacement of the deceased’s income (income protection), pay off any remaining debts (mortgage protection) or go towards funeral costs.
+Without a life insurance policy, in the event of your death, your loved ones would have to take on the financial burden on their own.

 While it’s not as common, younger people with no dependents may also want to take out life insurance policies to take advantage of the lower premiums associated with their age.
-Many insurers offer premiums that stay the same throughout the term of the policy, so taking one out at an early age can result in a lifetime saving of several thousand Euros over the lifetime of the insurance policy.
+Many life cover insurers offer premiums that stay the same throughout the term of the life insurance policy, so taking one out at an early age can result in savings with life insurance of several thousand Euros over the lifetime of the insurance policy.

-What Medical Information Will I Need To Provide?
+What Medical Information Will I Need To Provide for Life Insurance Company?

-All insurers will require you to fill in an application form that usually includes various questions about your health, for instance your family’s medical history and any existing conditions or medications you take.
-For most people, the answers alone will be enough to get you accepted onto a plan.
-However, depending on your age, health and the amount of life insurance you are looking for, the insurer may also ask for:
+All life insurance providers will require you to fill in an application form that usually includes various questions about your health and serious illness, for instance your family’s medical history and any existing conditions or medications you take.
+For most people, the answers alone will be enough to get you accepted onto a plan by a life insurance company.
+However, depending on your age, health and the amount of life insurance policy you are looking for, the insurer may also ask for:

 - Blood tests